NittayaphonS/smart-finance-assistant/diary.md

 Reflection:
 I learned that AI-generated code or data still needs to be checked against the project requirements.
 Gemini produced useful sample data, but I needed to compare it with the notebook structure before using it.
 This helped me practise evaluating AI output instead of accepting it without review.
 <img width="271" height="940" alt="image" src="https://github.com/user-attachments/assets/6b737bf1-dbfb-469a-b7aa-fe4c5610ca13" />

+Week 8 – Defining the Finance Problem

+Context:
+I needed to define a clear business problem before building the Smart Finance Assistant.

+AI Interaction:
+I used AI to brainstorm different personal finance problems and compare their suitability.

+Decision:
+I selected a problem that focused on spending awareness and budgeting support because it aligned with the transaction dataset and project goals.

+Reflection:
+I learned that defining the problem clearly affects later design decisions and helps keep the project focused on user value rather than only technical features.